Dear reader of ADxS.org, please excuse the disruption.

 2.2.8.
 Changes in the cortisolergic system due to chronic stress

-In addition to changes in the dopaminergic and noradrenergic systems, long-term chronic stress also leads to changes in the cortisolergic system.
+In addition to changes in the dopaminergic and noradrenergic systems, prolonged chronic stress also leads to changes in the cortisolergic system.
 Chronic stress is regularly accompanied by a reduced basal cortisol level70 (mild tonic hypocortisolism).
-The schematic processes of how the cortisolergic system breaks down can be found at Breakdown of the cortisol system over the stress phases In the article The human stress system - the basics of stress in the chapter Stress.
+The schematic processes that lead to a breakdown of the cortisolergic system can be found at Breakdown of the cortisol system over the stress phases In the article The human stress system - the basics of stress in the chapter Stress.

 The basal cortisol level is also reduced in ADHD.
 This affects all ADHD subtypes.